 Essentially, as Paulo Coelho, a Brazilian lyricist and novelist, put it, “And, when you want something, all the universe conspires in helping you to achieve it.”
 For those of you who may be unfamiliar with the story of El Camino de Santiago, let me digress… It is a network of pilgrimages that lead to the shrine of Saint James the Great in the Santiago de Compostela cathedral in Spain where, perhaps, the remains of the saint are buried.
 Some people use it as a form of spiritual growth while others simply love to hike or bike it.

-Now let me tell you that in truth I had no idea what I was doing when I started my company and became a tenant with an office lease.
+Now let me tell you that, in truth, I had no idea what I was doing when I started my company and became a tenant with an office lease.
 I was a nurse for gosh sake.
-What did I know about running a small business, never mind the fact that I was experiencing intractable pain.
-Well, as they say, “what you don’t know may hurt you.”
-On retrospect it was a good thing I didn’t know the stats related to starting a small business, particularly for women, or I might have thrown in the towel in early.
+What did I know about running a small business, never mind the fact that I was experiencing intractable pain?
+Well, as they say, “What you don’t know may hurt you.”
+In retrospect it was a good thing I didn’t know what the stats related to starting a small business, particularly for women, were or I might have thrown in the towel early.

-So while I was trying to recover my physical well-being trying everything under the sun, I found myself running a business and if that wasn’t enough I ran for President of a small medical organization that I with the help of my team grew into a large body.
+So while I was trying everything to recover my physical well-being trying, I found myself running a business and if that wasn’t enough, I ran for president of a small medical organization.
+Have I mentioned that I was also a single mother?